DTThor/Recipeers/README.md

 ### Challenges:

 * Routes
-* Joins - Determining how to create the diiferent joins using knex.
+* Joins - Determining how to create complex joins using knex.
 Translating working SQL queries to knex.

-* Cloudinary
+* Cloudinary - picture storage and display, upload widget

 * Git feature branch workflow**

+* Authorization and Authentication

+* Data not being passed around correctly between files, JSONB data storage

+* Consistent image sizing and styling

 * We wanted to be the next instagram for recipes!!
 <hr>